fdupuy2015/Information/Tutorials/readme.md

 All tutorials will be posted here.
 Three were posted on 7/6/15.
 These are the Android Studio Installation tutorial and the first two illustrated tutorials that correspond to the Google site's (d.android.com) tutorials.
 They are also in the Blackboard folder entitled "HowTo_Code."
-Next to add: A tutorial on Github for Windows installation on the PC, by 7/7/15
+Added: A tutorial on Github for Windows installation on the PC, by 7/7/15.
+It is a zipped up folder.
+It contains a sequence of screen captures.
+Most are in Jpeg format; some in png format.
+Just follow them in sequence.
+It will show the instalaltion and usage.
+If you put them all together in a Word document, I will give you extra credit!